wangxiaotang0906/DeGTA/README.md

-# DeGTA
+# DeGTA: Decoupled Graph Triple Attention Network
-The codings of paper 'Graph Triple Attention Network: A Decoupled Perspective'
+Paper: Graph Triple Attention Network: A Decoupled Perspective

+> This repository is still on progress.
+Codes will be released soon.